 39. Visit the Glow Gardens in Vancouver

-For 2019, Glow Vancouver is taking place in the convention centre that used to be the casino.
+In 2019, Glow Vancouver took place in the convention centre that used to be the casino.
 Glow has become one of the world’s largest indoor Christmas festivals, brightening up 10 cities in 3 countries.

-Glow runs from November 22nd, to January 5th.
+Glow ran from November 22, to January 5th.
 There’s a Christmas light garden, the chance to meet santa and interactive hanging lights too.

 40. Lights at Lafarge